 Here are a few other things to avoid when looking for alternatives to alcoholics anonymous groups:

 - Negative behaviors.
 It is important for you to remain positive during this time, so avoid those who will flush your good mood down the toilet.

 - Dependency.
-You need support, but you also need to learn to be a more powerful version of yourself.
+You need support, but you must also learn to be a more powerful version of yourself.
 Avoid groups that breed dependency rather than strength and independence.

 Find Your Best Option

 There are many options for support.
-Some rely on a “higher power,” some are secular.
-Some are designed specifically for women, others focus on mental health.
+Some rely on a “higher power,” and some are secular.
+Some are designed specifically for women.
+Others focus on mental health.
 However, the common theme among all the programs is that you are ultimately in charge of your recovery.
 Support groups work to empower you and provide you with tools and means of accountability to crush any anti-sober desire that may surface.

 Maybe you find that Alcoholics Anonymous will work perfectly for you.
 Or maybe you still are searching for the one that meets your needs.
 Whatever you do, do not try to go it alone.
 You will need some support.
 There are many alternatives to alcoholics anonymous out there – take the time to do your research and dive in headfirst.
 It is about your sobriety and successful recovery – do not take it lightly.

 - Sasson R. 10 Tips For Spiritual Growth and Awareness.
 Accessed October 12, 2022. https://www.successconsciousness.com/blog/spirituality/tips-for-spiritual-growth/